Ritani vs Blue Nile [2019 Edition]: Which One is Better?

 Ritani and Blue Nile, two of the biggest names in the online jewelry industry are becoming increasingly competitive–with each other.

-Just three years ago, Ritani, a New-York based retailer, partnered with independent jewelers to expand its collection of loose diamonds, rings, and fine jewelry, specifically to take on Blue Nile.
+Just three years ago, Ritani, a New-York based retailer, partnered with independent jewelers and local jeweler storefronts to expand its collection of loose diamonds, rings, and fine jewelry, specifically to take on Blue Nile.

 That’s no easy feat.
 Blue Nile has a collection of over 150,000 diamonds alone, and boasts annual sales of over $200 million.
 While Ritani doesn’t match these number, signs are its on the rise.
 Ritani was one of Forbes’ list of most promising companies for 2015, citing its innovative model of allowing customers to try rings online and try on in store.

 If you’re wondering how stiff the competition has gotten, you only need to look at the company’s sites.
 Ritani features a comparison chart, claiming it offers more services than Blue Nile does.

 Blue Nile does not directly take on it competitor on its site, but instead emphasizes what they call the “Blue Nile Advantage”, which lists all of the top reasons to buy from Blue Nile instead of a competing retailer like Ritani.

 They’re also taking on an even bigger retailer: But while Ritani and Blue Nile are undoubtedly facing off with each other, they’re at the same time forced to take on an even bigger giant, the biggest name in e-commerce:

 Make no mistake: Amazon isn’t a specialty diamond or fine jewelry retailer.
 The closest Amazon comes in providing expertise in the wedding industry at all is with its popular wedding registry.
 But that doesn’t mean that Ritani and Blue Nile don’t still have to accept Amazon as a serious competitor.